 This metric measures the percent of long-term stay residents demonstrating symptoms of depression.

 Appropriate Vaccine Usage

-This indicates the percentage of patients that received the pneumonia and flu vaccines.
-Higher vaccination rates should be demanded by residents.
+This datapoint is a measure of the percentage of long-term care patients that received the flu and pneumonia vaccines.

 Residents Maintain Autonomy